-The Company conducts its business as a single operating segment, consolidating all of its business units into a single reportable entity, as a seller of proprietary nutritional supplements, topical and skin care products, and weight-management products through its network marketing distribution channels operating in twenty-four countries.
+The Company conducts its business as a single operating segment, consolidating all of its business units into a single reportable entity, as a seller of proprietary nutritional supplements, topical and skin care products, and weight-management products through its network marketing distribution channels.
 Each of the Company's business units sells similar packs and products and possesses similar economic characteristics, such as selling prices and gross margins.
 In each country, the Company markets its products and pays commissions and incentives in similar market environments.
 The Company's management reviews its financial information by country and focuses its internal reporting and analysis of revenues by packs and product sales.
-The Company sells its products through its independent associates and distributes its products through similar distribution channels in each country.
+The Company sells its products through its independent associates who occupy positions in our network and distribute products through similar distribution channels in each country.
 No single independent associate has ever accounted for more than 10% of the Company's consolidated net sales.